 - How much do metal braces cost?

 - What alternative orthodontic treatment options are there?

 Metal braces are the traditional ‘train tracks' braces that most people think of straight away whenever braces are mentioned.
-But, however they may look, they are still very much a popular orthodontic treatment.
+But, however they may look, they are still very much a popular orthodontics treatment.